 This three-ingredient Keto Cranberry Sauce is essential for your keto holiday spread!
 Learn how to make small batch, large batch and three different flavors with this easy guide.

 With the holidays right around the corner, you might be a little worried about sticking to your low carb diet with all those comfort foods floating around.
 Don’t worry, I have some low-carb alternatives to help you stay on track and still enjoy delicious holiday food!
+This sauce is a classic, but for more great recipes check out this list of The Best Keto Thanksgiving Sides!

 Today I’m sharing how to make low carb cranberry sauce in a small batch, a large batch, and three different flavors!
 Personally, I’m a purist when it comes to cranberry sauce, but I also have a cranberry orange sauce and vanilla cranberry sauce that only have four ingredients each.